 Pathways assessment data will be used for multiple purposes.
 Most importantly, Pathways assessment data will used to inform and improve the Pathways curriculum to enhance student learning at Virginia Tech.
-Assessment data will be used to evaluate and improve the Pathways curriculum, not evaluate individual instructors or courses, as outlined in this Pathways Assessment Data Use Statement (approved by UCCGE May 2019).
+Assessment data will be used to evaluate and improve the Pathways curriculum, not evaluate individual instructors or courses, as outlined in the Pathways Assessment Data Use Statement (approved by UCCGE May 2019).
 Submitted data will be aggregated at the student learning outcome level, ensuring that data are not student, instructor, or course identifiable.

-At the end of each semester, the Assessment & Evaluation unit in the Office of Academic Decision Support will create a summary of assessment data for all Pathways student learning outcomes and concepts that will be disseminated by the Office of General Education.
+At the end of each academic year, the Institutional Effectiveness unit in the Office of Analytics and Institutional Effectiveness will create a summary of assessment data for all Pathways student learning outcomes and concepts that will be disseminated by the Office of General Education.